 Crown Land Management

-The health and safety of Northerners and the protection of the environment, through the management of Crown lands, are a top priority for Aboriginal Affairs and Northern Development Canada (AANDC).
+The health and safety of Northerners and the protection of the environment, through the management of Crown lands, are a top priority for Indigenous and Northern Affairs Canada (INAC).

-What is AANDC doing to manage Crown lands in the Northwest Territories?
+What is INAC doing to manage Crown lands in the Northwest Territories?

 The Resource and Land Management Directorate supports environmental protection and economic development in the territory through the administration of surface and sub-surface rights on federal lands; the management of On-Reserve lands and environment; the administration of northern off-shore oil and gas interests, and environmental assessments on federal lands.